prorev/prorev.github.io/_posts/2020-01-11-meta-description-panel.md

   return $mydata;
 }
 ```
-Once we have this code we will need to update the header for our posts either through header.php, or to create a <a title="hook" href="https://programming-review.com/add_action/">hook</a> for<a title=" wp_head" href="http://codex.wordpress.org/Plugin_API/Action_Reference/wp_head"> wp_head</a> function like this:
+Once we have this code we will need to update the header for our posts either through header.php, or to create a <a rel="nofollow" title="hook" href="https://programming-review.com/add_action/">hook</a> for<a rel="nofollow" title=" wp_head" href="http://codex.wordpress.org/Plugin_API/Action_Reference/wp_head"> wp_head</a> function like this:
 ```
 function add_meta_description() {
   global $post;